Where to start when learning the guitar

 You will also start developing muscle memory.

-An experienced guitarist doesn’t have to worry about how to go to the next note.
-His fingers have done it so many times before that they literally remember where they need to go – though in reality the memory is being developed in your brain, not actually in your fingers.
+An experienced guitarist isn’t concerned with how to get to the next note.
+His fingers have done it so many times that they literally remember where they need to go, though the memory is actually formed in your brain, not in your fingers.

 Many beginner guitar students believe that in order to play guitar, you must develop finger strength.

-The truth is that building finger strength is not a big issue at all, and you’re actually doing it every time you play guitar, which includes learning these first tunes.
+The truth is that building finger strength is not a big issue, and you’re actually doing it every time you play guitar, which includes learning these first tunes.

 3. Learn open major and minor chords